Home » Blog » How to Calculate Maintenance (Alimony) in New York

 We’ll start off by going over some general things you should know about maintenance in New York.
 And then I’ll go over some sample calculations.
 I think you’ll find it pretty helpfully if you are wondering how your alimony or maintenance is going to be calculated.

-The first think you should know is that maintenance and alimony are the same thing.
-In most states it’s called alimony.
-In New York it is called maintenance.
+The first thing you should know is that in New York maintenance and alimony or spousal support are the same thing.
+In most states it’s called alimony or spousal support.
+In New York alimony and spousal support is called “maintenance.”
 I suppose someone in the legislature thought, “you know what, alimony has a bad name, let’s call it something else and maybe it will make it more palatable to people who are going to have to pay it.”
 So, they decided to call it “maintenance.”

 The second thing you should know is that it is always paid by the higher earning spouse.
 So, it doesn’t matter if it’s the husband or the wife.
-Whoever is the higher earning spouse is going to pay the lower earning spouse the maintenance as long as it is dictated by the formula.
+Whoever is the higher earning spouse is going to pay the lower earning spouse the maintenance as long as it is dictated by the maintenance/alimony/spousal support formula in New York.
 I’ll get to the formula in a little bit.

 There are three types of maintenance in New York.
 There’s spousal support, temporary or pendente lite maintenance, and post-divorce maintenance.
 All three of them are calculated pursuant to the same formula.
 The only difference is the timing of the payments.

 Spousal support is pre-divorce maintenance.
 Maybe someone moves out of the marital residence, but there’s no divorce filed.
 Maybe it’s a trial separation.
 Then the lower-earning spouse can go out and seek spousal support.